top of page

 • Feb 6

-• 2 min read
+• 3 min read

+The Ebobea Book Award honors a book that does more than tell a story; it awakens conscience.
 This year’s 2025 Ebobea Book Winner, Mamá, no estoy muerta by Mariela Colin Fanon, stands as one of the most powerful and necessary books of our time.
-Recognized as an Ebobea Award Winning Book, it is not simply a memoir, but a profound testimony of survival, truth, and resistance.
+Recognized as an Ebobea Award Winning Book, it is not simply a memoir but a profound testimony of survival, truth, and resistance.
 As the Ebobea Book Awards Winner, this work transcends borders, cultures, and languages, giving voice to stories that demand to be remembered and heard.

 A Story That Refuses Silence

 In Mamá, no estoy muerta, Fanon recounts her life as a child taken from her biological family and adopted abroad under circumstances that would later reveal deep injustice.
-What follows is a deeply emotional journey of loss, identity, and an unbreakable bond between a mother and her child one that separation could not erase.
+What follows is a deeply emotional journey of loss, identity, and an unbreakable bond between a mother and her child, one that separation could not erase.
 Written with striking honesty and emotional clarity, the book captures the pain of displacement while illuminating the strength required to reclaim one’s truth.
 Every page feels urgent.
 Every chapter feels necessary.

-Why This Book Matters to the World — Mariela Colin Fanon 2025 Ebobea Book Award Winner
+Why This Book Matters to the World

 This book earned the Ebobea Book Award because of its global relevance and moral weight.
-As Mariela Colin Fanon 2025 Ebobea Book Award Winner, the author brings international attention to stories that have long been silenced.
+As Mariela Colin Fanon, the 2025 Ebobea Book Award Winner, the author brings international attention to stories that have long been silenced.
 Her work speaks directly to millions of adoptees worldwide who live with unanswered questions about identity, origin, and belonging, transforming personal testimony into global awareness.

-Through Mamá, no estoy muerta, Mariela Colin Fanon, 2025 Ebobea Book Award Winner, exposes hidden systems behind unethical adoption practices while calling for accountability, transparency, and reform.
+Through Mamá, no estoy muerta, Mariela Colin Fanon exposes hidden systems behind unethical adoption practices while calling for accountability, transparency, and reform.
 The book resonates far beyond borders, reinforcing why the 2025 Ebobea Book Award Winner Mariela Colin Fanon has become a vital voice in contemporary world literature.
+Beyond politics and institutions, this deeply human narrative restores dignity and humanity, reminding readers that the right to belong is universal.
+Mamá, no estoy muerta does not ask for sympathy; it demands awareness.

 A Book That Changes Readers

 The impact of this work is profound.
-Readers are not left unchanged, they are moved to reflect, to question, and to care.
+Readers are not left unchanged; they are moved to reflect, to question, and to care.
 This is the kind of literature that fulfills the highest purpose of storytelling: to connect lives, reveal truths, and inspire change.
 By naming Mamá, no estoy muerta the Winner of the 2025 Ebobea Book Award, Ebobea recognizes a book that the world truly needs right now.
+This is not just a win; it is a necessary one.

 bottom of page